 Recent projects managed by the Town Council

-Breckland Park Play Area Improvements
+Breckland Park Play Area Improvements - COMPLETED 2022

 We will take on the management of four play areas and the "linear parks".
 Final handover is scheduled for 2021 and a commuted sum provided by developers will be used to maintain the play areas.
 We have also set aside some funds generated by the Community Infrastructure Levy for improvements.